bookofproofs/bookofproofs.github.io/_sources/history/18th-century/hamilton-william.md

 * Boole, De Morgan and Venn followed him, but Hamilton helped begin this development and his work, although not of great depth, influenced Boole to produce a much more sophisticated system.
 * Sadly, however, Hamilton claimed that De Morgan was guilty of plagiarism which was a ridiculous suggestion.
 * One important aspect is that Hamilton stimulated an interest in metaphysics and introduced Kant and other German philosophers to the British public.
-* After moving to Edinburgh, Hamilton's mother came from Glasgow to live with him in 1815.
-* A couple of years later Hamilton's cousin Janet Marshall joined him and his mother.
-* This arrangement continued until January 1827 when Hamilton's mother died.
-* The two were very close and Hamilton was deeply troubled by his mother's death.
-* They had three sons and a daughter, Elizabeth Hamilton, who through her contribution to Encyclopaedia Britannica is the best known of the children.
 * Hamilton had a stroke in 1844 which left him partially paralysed.

 Born 8 March 1788, Glasgow, Scotland.
 Died 6 May 1856, Edinburgh, Scotland.